adhamalhossary/optimizing-a-machine-learning-pipeline-in-azure/README.md

 ### Hyper Drive

 The initial model trained is then optimised using Hyperdrive.
 Hyperdrive is a method of implementing automatic hyperparameter tuning.
-Hyperparameter tuning is typically computationally expensive and manual, therefore, by using Hyperdrive we are able to automate this process and run experiments in parallel to efficiently optimize hyperparameters.
+Hyperparameter tuning is typically computationally expensive and manual, therefore, by using Hyperdrive we can automate this process and run experiments in parallel to efficiently optimize hyperparameters.

 The steps taken to implement Hyperdrive were as follows: